How to use floor sanders and edgers

 This means that a drum sander is sanding safely only when it is moving in a straight line forward, or in a straight line backward.
 You cannot sand while you are turning or changing direction.
 So, in order to make the least number of turns, you sand one half of the room first, then turn around once, and sand the other half.

-Begin at the left wall
+Begin at the left wall with the drum sander

-With Clark EZ-8 brand drum sanders that you rent from Pete's, you will always begin at the left wall.
 You must always make sure that the machine is in motion before you use the feathering handle to gently lower the drum to the floor.

 Just before you reach the wall, you will lift the drum off the floor and as you begin your reverse pass, you will lower it gently back to the floor as you pull the machine backward over the very same path that you just covered while going forward.